 Dr. Freeman’s marriage to Jane M. Scott ended in divorce.
 She returned to Owen Sound to live with her family, keeping her married name.
 She died in 1914 and she was buried at Greenwood Cemetery in Owen Sound.

 Dr. Freeman moved to Morpeth around 1900.
 He married Catherine ‘Augusta’ DeCow (Doan) Richardson on the 25th of August, 1909 in Detroit, Michigan.
 Mrs. Freeman was born on the 16th of December, 1870 in Doans Hollow (North of Port Dover) in Norfolk County, Ontario.
-She was the 4th of 5 children born to Emanuel Doan and the former Catherine DeCow.
-Her parents were farmers and her siblings were; John Henry Doan, Mary E. Doan, twins William and Wallace Doan (who died in their childhood) Fredrick Doan, Edith (Doan) Thompson (died of tuberculosis at the age of 29 on the 11th of December, 1888), Hermoine “Alberta” Doan, Alice Doan (who died in childhood) and Archie Doan (who died in childhood).
+She was the 8th of 10 children born to Emanuel Doan and the former Catherine DeCow.
+Her parents were farmers and her siblings were; John Henry Doan, Mary E. Doan, twins William and Wallace Doan (who died in their childhood) Fredrick Doan, Edith (Doan) Thompson (who died of tuberculosis at the age of 29 on the 11th of December, 1888), Hermoine “Alberta” Doan, Alice Doan (who died in childhood) and Archie Doan (who died in childhood).